England battle past Canada to secure spot in World Cup final

 England battle past Canada to secure spot in Rugby World Cup final

-England 26-19 Canada: The Red Roses will play the winner of New Zealand and France
+England 26-19 Canada: The Red Roses will play New Zealand in the final next weekend

 England withstood a late surge to hang on for a 26-19 win over Canada at Eden Park in Auckland and become the first team through to the final of the World Cup.